joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 In addition to the multitrack audio, I ran a Behringer X-Air 12 mixer just for crowd and stage mics.
 Our audio engineer let me borrow four channels on his audio snake from stage to FOH, which I patched into my X-Air.

-I set up two cardioid microphones on the stage corners to capture the crowd singing and general room tone.
+I set up two condensor microphones on the stage corners to capture the crowd singing and general room tone.

 ![Crowd microphones on the stage](StageCrowdMics.jpeg "2 microphones on the corner of the stage facing the crowd")